Our beginner’s guide on how to choose a backpack will help you make the best choice for your backpacking needs, ensuring comfort and reliability

 Alpine backpack: I have another type of backpack for rock climbing trips.
 Alpine and climbing backpacks generally have fewer compartments but more distinct features such as a finger grip belt, ice tool attachments, crampon pockets, hydration system and lighter, more flexible back support.

 Adventure travel: Adventure travel packs are excellent crossover backpacks-cum-suitcases designed for active vacationers.
 The backpacks have many of the above elements combined with everyday features such as laptop and gadget compartments, a zippered shoe compartment and a separate wet/muddy gear compartment.
 They often have more rigid exteriors similar to that of a suitcase.
+Some, such as the Osprey Farpoint Wheels 36, even come with wheels.

 Size and capacity